 By creating your own landing page, you can switch out the links as often as you want, put the most important and recent links at the top, and the best part: use your own branding!

-When your landing page is on your website instead of Linktree’s, you have no limitations preventing you from using your fonts and colors, which helps to preserve your brand identity.
+When your landing page is on your website instead of Linktree’s, you have no limitations preventing you from using your fonts and colours, which helps to preserve your brand identity.

-While Linktree can be helpful in a pinch to get information out quickly, it takes away valuable SEO clicks and analytics that are helpful for tracking your social media marketing’s success.
+While Linktree can be helpful in a pinch to get information out quickly, it takes away valuable SEO clicks and analytics that help track your social media marketing’s success.

 By creating a similar landing page on your own website, you not only get to control the links presented to customers, but you also get to use your own branding.
 And most importantly, you have access to the key insights that Linktree doesn’t provide you.